 - Plot your morning body temperature and watch for patterns.
 Your body temperature should be > 97.8.
 Period.
-Anything less than this indicates that your metabolism may be slowed. *Note that medications may interfere with the reliability with this test (medications like beta blockers, narcotics, diabetic medications, blood pressure medications and anti depressants)
+Anything less than this indicates that your metabolism may be slowed. *Note that medications may interfere with the reliability of this test (medications like beta blockers, narcotics, diabetic medications, blood pressure medications and antidepressants)

 The image above shows a hypothyroid patient that I treated with NDT and her body temperature over the course of a month.